scraggo/scraggo.github.io/content/drafts/meet.md

 Suggestions going forward:

 - **Experiment** - Did you get valuable insights from these tests?
 Are there life experiments you can design to put your insights into practice?
 - **Create your own personalized reflection prompts** to delve even deeper into your self-understanding.
+(See [my post on Using question-prompter for study, self-reflection, and more](/using-question-prompter/))
 - **You can get to know people better** - Encourage others you know to take some of the tests you found the most interesting.
 Use what you learned about yourself as an opportunity to get to know people better.

 Things to remember: